CartoDB/airship/docs/guides/12-Vue-integration.md

 </as-category-widget>
 ```

-To pass complex properties such as Objects and Arrays or listen to component events, you need to do it via Vue element reference or create a mirror component.
+To pass complex properties such as Objects and Arrays or listen to component events, you need to do it via Vue element reference or creating a mirror component.

 #### Managing component with element reference
 There are some properties that we cannot pass or events that we cannot listen to in the example above, such as category property or categoriesSelected event.

-To get element reference, we need to set `ref` property in the component template node.
+To get the element reference, we need to set `ref` property in the component template node.

 ```html
 <template>